The student experience at Innogen

 I chose to do a dissertation placement with Celtic Renewables Ltd., which was facilitated by the MSc BIG programme director.
 The placement gave me the opportunity to apply the skills and knowledge acquired in coursework in a hands-on environment.
 I completed a feasibility analysis report for Celtic Renewables that evaluated the economic potential of exploiting their exisiting IP to add a paper processing plant into their whisky to biofuel plant.
 It was exciting working with a start-up and proved to be useful experience in securing a job after graduation.

-Watch short video clips to get a feel for the student life, a tour of campus and a view of the city of Edinburgh.
+Get a feel for the student life, a tour of campus and a view of the city of Edinburgh -

-Connect with the Science, Technology and Innovation Studies student community through their Facebook page.
+Connect with the Science, Technology and Innovation Studies on Twitter

 Information on living in Milton Keynes, life on campus, research facilities and more is available on the Open University website.

 The Open University also has a wide range of student communities on the web where you can preview the student life and find out how to get involved.

 Interviews with alumni

 Read what former students have to say about their time at Innogen.